Gupta-Anubhav12/fortheloveofnifty/_posts/2020-05-02-The-Paper-Currency.md

 3. Ante dated:: Cheque issued before the date of contract or deal.
 2. Based on Crossing::
 1. Open cheque :: the check with no crossing is an open cheque and can be cashed for bearer.
 This poses risk of exploitation on loss of cheque.
-2. General Crossing :: A cheque having two parallel lines made on top left corner represents that the cheque can be paid only into a bank account of the person with name on it.
+2. General Crossing :: A cheque having two parallel lines made on top left corner represents that the cheque can be paid only into a bank account of the person with name on it.<br/>

 Now how do you request your bank to process a cheque in your account?
 Once you reach you bank, Write your account number and phone number on backside of the cheque you’ve got.
 And drop it into a box kept at bank named as cheque drop box.